effektif/admin-docs/docs/installation.rst

 For Windows there is a comfortable installer to setup Node.js.

 #.
 Go to https://nodejs.org/en/download/
 #.
-Selected the LTS version.
+Select the LTS version.
 #.
 Download the *Windows Installer (.msi)* for your Windows version.
 #.
 Execute the downloaded installer and follow installation guide.